 Chinatown Markets has something for everyone.
 Whether you’re looking for authentic Australian souvenirs, local brands or some seriously amazing Asian food, this is the hot spot to head to.
 It’s open every Friday from 4pm-11pm.

-Mary’s is a popular fixture on the late night scene in Sydney and has remained so for as long as we can remember.
-Known for their delicious burgers and craft beers, the bar embodies a classic rock ‘n’ roll vibe and the general aesthetic is as hectic as it gets but in the best way possible.
+Mary’s is a popular fixture on the late-night scene in Sydney and has remained so for as long as we can remember.
+Known for its delicious burgers and craft beers, the bar embodies a classic rock ‘n’ roll vibe and the general aesthetic is as hectic as it gets but in the best way possible.